 Few people know much about the wines of Baden, Germany, even those who live right on the doorstep in Alsace or Switzerland.
 If they have any perception of the wines at all, they may have some vague recollection of soft, sweetish Gutedel (aka Chasselas) and pale, slightly fizzy Spätburgunder (aka Pinot Noir).

 Things have moved on – and how!
 From our perch here in Alsace (some of Baden’s best vineyards are less than an hour away) we’ve been exploring the region on and off for some 20 years now.
 Recently our visits have become more ‘on’ than ‘off’.
 Why?
 The quality – of both white and red wines – is high and the price-quality ratio outstanding.
-(And don’t even get me started on the food – click here for my take on the best places to eat out in Baden.)

 The Pinot family brings Baden’s greatest rewards: Weissburgunder (Pinot Blanc), Grauburgunder (Gris) and Spätburgunder (Noir).
 As you taste the first two, if you’re already familiar with Pinot Blanc and Pinot Gris from Alsace, do a little mental comparison.
 You may find that Alsace’s white Pinots fall a little flat and that – counter-intuitively, because many people still think German wine is sweet and Alsace dry – they have more residual sugar than the ones from Baden.
 When trying Baden Pinot Noir, your thoughts will turn to the inevitable Burgundy benchmarks.
 Here I defy you to find equivalent quality at the same price points anywhere in Burgundy.

 I’ve tasted and written before about Dr Heger wines (https://suestyle.com/2014/08/28/weingut-dr-heger-ihringen-badengermany/), which are some of the most distinguished in the region, present on the winelists of all the top restaurants.
 I was happy to be reminded of their Ihringer Winklerberg Weissburgunder (floral, fully dry, €17.70) and Mimus Spätburgunder (fragrant, good/discreet use of oak, €26) and to meet for the first time their Chardonnay, lightly oaked and elegant (€21).
+(For readers in the UK, The Wine Barn stocks an extensive selection of Dr Heger wines.

 One of Heger’s guest growers was Huber from Malterdingen, who was probably the first to put serious Pinot Noir on the Baden map, and about whom I’ve written in Decanter.
 Their whites (Chardonnay, Weiss- and Grauburgunder) are all fully fermented out (“durchgegoren”), quite lean, with varying degrees of oak exposure; their Spätburgunders are legendary.
 I didn’t note prices except for the entry-level Malterdinger Spätburgunder (super Pi-nose, still quite tannic, worth keeping) which is their best-seller at around €17.